Successful Ageing with Dr.G

 The 7 Components of Successful Ageing

 There are 7 essential lifestyle components that form part of Dr G’s Blueprint for Successful Ageing.
-These components were identified by the Elders and health professionals he interviewed and established subsequent research.
+These components were identified by the Elders and health professionals Dr G interviewed during his doctoral research, and established subsequent studies.
 The Blueprint contains a strategy, which is a mantra for life, and a paradigm, which will help you to select your ageing curve to determine how successfully you age.

 A positive attitude is the catalyst.
 It gets you out of bed, into your shoes and back into life.
 Aim for progress rather than perfection and try to leave people happier than you found them.

-Build meals around vegetables, lean protein and whole foods.
+Build meals around a Mediterranean-style diet.
+This includes vegetables, lean protein and whole foods.
 Limit ultra-processed, deep-fried and sugary options.
 Eat to 80% full (the Japanese call it hara hachi bu).

 We’re wired for connection.
-Stay close to your people, join communities and line up a trusted care team for when life throws a curveball.
+Stay close to your family, friends, church and clubs.
+Join local volunteer organisations.
+Maintain a trusted team of health professionals for when life throws a curveball.

-Have a reason to get out of bed in the morning.
-This could be: going to the gym, swimming in a squad, learning something, creating, volunteering, restoring heritage, learning a musical instrument swimming.
+Have a purpose for getting out of bed in the morning.
+This is what the Japanese call your Ikigai.
+Have short-, medium- and long-term goals.
+This can include: going to the gym, swimming in a squad, learning something new, volunteering, or learning a musical instrument.
 Purpose fuels our positivity, energy, enthusiasm and joy.

-Move more, eat well, don’t smoke, moderate alcohol consumption, and manage weight, blood pressure and lipids.
-Most ‘ageing problems’ begin with lifestyle risk factors – but we can reduce those risks.
+Most ‘ageing problems’ begin with lifestyle risk factors – but we can control those risks.

 My Mission

-My Mission is convincing you to be an A Grader, where your lifestyle strategy is Attitude, Activity, Adventure, Appreciation, Associations.
-A positive attitude is the catalyst for everything, including getting out of bed in the morning to go to the gym or pool.
-Many believe the way we age is predestined by our genes or our parents.
-In fact, that only counts for 20-33%.
-What will determine how you age is the way you live your life or your lifestyle.
-Ageing does not need to be decline and decrepitude.
+My mission is to encourage you to embrace the 7 components of successful ageing as your blueprint for life.
+Many people believe the way we age is predestined by our genes or our family history.
+In fact, that only counts for 20-30%.
+What will determine how you age is the way you live your life and the lifestyle you adopt.
+Ageing does not need to be characterised by disease, decline and decrepitude.
+It can be positive, enjoyable and fruitful.

-Have an improved quality of life, with increased activity, healthier diet and increases connectivity.
+You’ll have an improved quality of life, greater confidence, increased activity, a healthier diet and improved social connectivity.

-Ageing is something we all do.
+Ageing is something that happens to us all.
 I ask you to take control of the way you age.
-Avoid behavioural and biomedical risk factors and you are halfway there.
+Avoid behavioural and biomedical risk factors, and you are halfway there.

 Live healthier, stronger and longer